 International Client Facts

-Profile of International Activity in U.S. Residential Real Estate, (National Association of REALTORS®, July 6.
-2016).
+2021 Profile of International Transactions in U.S. Residential Real Estate (National Association of REALTORS®, Jul.
+2021)

 Marketing & Selling to International Clients

-For the most current articles on marketing and selling to international clients, check out the Global Perspectives in Real Estate Newsletter published monthly by the National Association of REALTORS®.
+For the most current articles on marketing and selling to international clients, check out Global Perspectives published monthly by the National Association of REALTORS®.